ZaraahShibli/Disaster-Response-Pipeline/README.md

 </pre>

 ## 6. Acknowledgements <a name="acknowledgements"></a>
 I wish to thank [Figure Eight](https://www.figure-eight.com/) for dataset.
+Also, thanks for [Udacity](https://www.udacity.com/) for advice.